Dental Careers in Michigan

 Career Stability

 Michigan practices value retention over turnover.
-You'll find employers who invest in continuing education, support certification advancement, and offer clear pathways from assistant roles to hygiene programs or from associate positions to partnership tracks.
+Employers invest in continuing education, certification advancement, and provide clear pathways from assistant roles to hygiene programs or from associate positions to partnership tracks.

 04